U.S. envoy hopes for peace deal with Taliban in 2019: media

 The insurgents, fighting to expel foreign forces and defeat the Western-backed Afghan government, last month presented demands to Khalilzad that included a timeline for the withdrawal of U.S. troops and the release of senior Taliban from jails.

+While the Trump administration and Afghan President Ashraf Ghani’s government are making efforts to reach a settlement with the Taliban, the insurgents have continued their attacks on government forces, inflicting hundreds of casualties over recent weeks in assaults across Afghanistan.

+On Saturday, U.S. Joint Chiefs Chairman General Joseph Dunford said: “We used the term stalemate a year ago and relatively speaking it hasn’t changed much, but ... we do believe that the Taliban know that at some point they have to reconcile.”

-Reporting by Rupam Jain, Abdul Qadir Sediqi, Editing by Himani Sarkar; Editing by Janet Lawrence
+Additional reporting by Abdul Qadir Sediqi, Jibran Ahmed in Peshawar, Idrees Ali in Washington D.C, Editing by Himani Sarkar; Editing by Janet Lawrence